 Daring contemporary art is on display at the Kunsthalle Wien.
 Admire the Habsburgs' summer residence at the Schonbrunn Palace.

-It is the largest and finest, as well as one of the oldest churches in Bratislava, known especially for being the coronation church of the Kingdom of Hungary between 1563 and 1830.
+The largest and one of the oldest churches in Bratislava is known for being the coronation church of the former Kingdom of Hungary between 1563 and 1830.